This post may contain affiliate links. Please read my disclosure policy.

 Tahini is a sesame seed paste with a great nutty flavor.
 I usually find it near the peanut butter in the grocery store.

-These are also great in pitas with hummus.
+These falafel are also great in pitas with hummus if you want to skip the tahini sauce.
 Or just topped with hummus and eaten alone.
 And I love the extras, which get crumbly, sprinkled onto salads.
 Sometimes I even add leftovers to scrambled eggs in the morning with some salsa.
 So good any time of day!

 |Amount Per Serving||As Served|